 - It’s also a good idea for coaches to get certified in first aid and CPR and have a stocked first aid kit handy at all practices and games.

 - Coaches should consider increasing their sports skills and knowledge with free sports safety training at a Safe Kids Sports Safety Clinic.

 - Learn ways to help your child stay injury free and healthy while playing sports.

-- Attend a sports safety clinic in your area.
-These clinics, such as ones held by Safe Kids across the United States, provide coaches and parents with ways to keep young athletes healthy and injury free throughout their sporting careers.
+- Attend a sports safety clinic in your area, such as ones held by Safe Kids across the United States, which provides coaches and parents with ways to keep young athletes healthy and injury free throughout their sports careers.